 recommend to the Council any necessary amendments to other relevant instruments, including Standards, Guidelines, and Regional Environmental Management Plans.

-6. The strategic Environmental Goals are to sustain marine (benthic and pelagic) ecosystem integrity, including the physical, chemical, geological and biological environment, and contributing to restoring ecosystem integrity.
+6. The strategic Environmental Goals are to sustain and contribute to restoring [UK] marine (benthic and pelagic) ecosystem integrity, including the physical, chemical, geological and biological environment [del – UK].

 7. The Authority’s strategic Environmental Objectives are to:

-Prevent loss of genetic diversity, species richness, habitat or community types, and structural complexity;
+Prevent non-negligible [UK] loss of biodiversity, including [UK] genetic diversity, species richness and evenness [UK], habitat or community types, and structural complexity;

 Maintain the ability of populations to replace themselves, including ensuring population connectivity and the preservation of suitable habitat;

-Prevent significant changes in the distribution, abundance or productivity or of flora and fauna;
+Prevent significant changes in the distribution, abundance or productivity of [GER] species [UK] [del – UK];

 Prevent further jeopardy to endangered or threatened species or populations of said species;

-Prevent the degradation of ecosystem functions (e.g. the long-term natural productivity of habitats, elemental cycling, trophic relationships);
+[del – UK] Sustain [UK] ecosystem functions (e.g. the long-term natural productivity of habitats, elemental cycling, trophic relationships);

-Prevent non-negligible risks of Contamination by pollutants, damage to flora and fauna, or other harmful effects to ecosystem integrity during any phase of the mining process;
+Prevent non-negligible risks of Contamination by pollutants, damage to species [UK] [del – UK], or other harmful effects to ecosystem integrity during any phase of the mining process;

-Prevent significant changes in the atmosphere, climate and weather patterns, the terrestrial environment, or the Marine Environment;
+Prevent significant changes in air quality [Spain] the atmosphere, climate and weather patterns, the terrestrial environment, or the Marine Environment;

-Prevent significant adverse effect on air and water quality;
+Prevent significant adverse effect on [del – Spain] water quality;

 Maintain resilience to prevent regime shift, and to support recovery from cumulative impacts, including mining, that can affect source populations and communities, connectivity corridors, life-history patterns and species distributions;